iaa-so-training/basic-neural-network-2025/README.md

 ### Session 3 (9:00 → 13:00) Practical considerations in real-world CNNs

 Overfitting in CNNs.
 Techniques for overfitting reduction: data augmentation and drop-out.
 Types of data augmentation.
 Drop-out rates.
 Transfer learning: concept and usage.
 Top Pre-Trained models for image classification.
 Handling large image datasets: ImageDataGenerators.
 Hands-on lab: Use of ImageDataGenerators combined with realistic folder structures in image classification problems.
 Inclusion of data augmentation in our preprocessing pipelines.
 Add drop-out layers to the CNN design in session 2.
-Use of transfer learning in a real situation.

 There will be coffee breaks available for all participants during the sessions.

 ### Session 4 (14:00 → 17:00) Evaluation

+The challenge of imbalanced datasets and the misleading nature of the accuracy metric.
+Advanced evaluation metrics for classification: confusion matrix, precision, recall, and F1-score.
+Techniques for handling class imbalance: augmented upsampling, class weights and focal loss.

+Hands-on lab: Applying class weights and augmented upsampling to the Galaxy10 classification problem.
+Evaluating the model's performance using precision, recall, and a confusion matrix to analyze per-class results.

 ## Installation